This page sets out important information for the recipients of Melbourne Law School (MLS) scholarships. Please read this page carefully.

 As a guide, scholarship payments may be processed in accordance with the following schedule:

 Fee remission scholarship values are not transferable.
-Fee remission only applies to subjects undertaken at the University of Melbourne that are approved in the recipient’s study plan.
+Fee remission only applies to subjects offered by the University of Melbourne that are approved in the recipient’s study plan.

 3. Scholarship Recipients’ Responsibilities